mgschwan/blensor/doc/python_api/rst/info_quickstart.rst

 Accessing datablocks
 ^^^^^^^^^^^^^^^^^^^^

-Python accesses Blender's data in the same way as the animation system and user interface, which means any setting that is changed via a button can also be changed from Python.
+Python accesses Blender's data in the same way as the animation system and user interface; this implies that any setting that can be changed via a button can also be changed from Python.

 Accessing data from the currently loaded blend file is done with the module :mod:`bpy.data`.
 This gives access to library data.
 For example: